hpe-storage/scod/docs/container_storage_provider/hpe_alletra_storage_mp/index.md

 For a tutorial on how to enable replication, check out the blog [Enabling Remote Copy using the HPE CSI Driver for Kubernetes on HPE Primera](https://developer.hpe.com/blog/ppPAlQ807Ah8QGMNl1YE/tutorial-enabling-remote-copy-using-the-hpe-csi-driver-for-kubernetes-on)

+!!! warning
+    Be understood with the [limitations](#remote_copy_limitations) of the Remote Copy Peer Persistence integration with the HPE CSI Driver before proceeding.

 A Custom Resource Definition (CRD) of type `hpereplicationdeviceinfos.storage.hpe.com`  must be created to define the target array information.
 The CRD object name will be used to define the `StorageClass` parameter **replicationDevices**.
 CRD mandatory parameters: `targetCpg`, `targetName`, `targetSecret` and `targetSecretNamespace`.